section-engineering-education/engineering-education/articles/industry-4.0-and-cybersecurity/index.md

 For more detailed information on what a Denial of Service attack is, feel free to [read this article](/engineering-education/denial-of-service/).

-#### Enterprise Cyber-Espionage, Confidential Information and Intellectual Property
+#### Enterprise Cyber-Espionage, Confidential Information, and Intellectual Property
 In this competitive industrial landscape, there is incentive in acquiring key information about the competitor.
 Thanks to the interconnected nature of the Industry 4.0 systems, various competitors may interact and collaborate to achieve various production goals.
 Increased interconnection of physical systems, and the vast nature of these networks means data is widespread across these systems, proving that there are more points of attack than ever to access confidential information.
-For example, attackers may eavesdrop, through executing a Man-In-The-Middle attack.
+For example, attackers may eavesdrop, through executing a [Man-In-The-Middle attack](/engineering-education/man-in-the-middle-attack/).

 Furthermore, the evolution of cybercrime has bred increasingly organized groups of cyber criminals who find an incentive in targeting various industries and accessing critical information and intellectual property.
 Solutions to these increasingly common fears and problems should be geared towards guaranteeing transparency and trust across these platforms, systems and networks.

 #### Incidents and Attacks
 Typical malware and virus outbreaks have been one of the biggest threats to Industry 4.0 systems.
-Another threat that has grown in popularity is the ransomware attack, where data is ransomed and encrypted until a specific condition given by the threat actor is satisfied.
+Another threat that has grown in popularity is the ransomware attack, where data is ransomed and encrypted until a specific condition given by the attacker is satisfied.

 Since this new era of smart manufacturing is ever evolving, employees shall be forced to become more competent with technology.
 Nonetheless, it is very simple for employees to make errors or act unintentionally and put the security of the enterprise in jeopardy.

 On the other hand, employees may act maliciously and sabotage the systems intentionally.
 Acts of vandalism are an example of physical attacks on systems.
 Also, considering the collaborative ethos of Industry 4.0, several partners along the value chain interact.
 This easily provides a chance for threats from third parties.
 In addition to denial of service, breaches may also lead to the leaking of personal data, manipulation of information, hardware, and software.

-However, not all credit to threats goes to nefarious persons or groups.
-Factors such as hardware failure as well as errors in industrial software are an issue and their ramifications iterate how critical the security of these systems is.
+However, not all threats can come from nefarious persons or groups.
+Factors such as hardware failure as well as errors in industrial software is an issue and their ramifications iterate how critical the security of these systems is.
 Sensors and actuators may malfunction.
 Network and power outages may cause system downtime.
 Natural disasters pose a threat also.

-### Industry 4.0 Cybersecurity Approaches, Measures and Solutions
+### Industry 4.0 Cybersecurity Approaches, Measures, and Solutions
-The discussed challenges and threats have the potential to cripple whole manufacturing processes.
-In turn, this impacts the rest of the supply chain.
-These challenges threaten the general potential of the technology.
-It jeopardizes technology implementation and impact.
-This is further evident when assessing the cost and risk associated.
-Hence, managing, solving, and preventing some of these challenges has to be a priority.
-Enterprises and all key participants in Industry 4.0 need to be proactive.
-Below will we discuss a few potential solutions.

-### Investment
+#### Investment
 Security is usually characterized by financial investment without a return on that investment.
 Especially considering a preventive approach in an organizational setting.
 Yet, investing in a proactive approach is better than a reactive one.
-Financial investments may be used to onboard competent Cybersecurity personnel, set up physical systems to prevent incidents or software approaches to do the same.
+Financial investments may be used to onboard competent Cybersecurity personnel, set up physical systems to prevent incidents, or software to do the same.

 A reactive approach is whereby an enterprise is responding to a threat or challenge.
 This may turn out to be more expensive.
 Consider a situation whereby potential industry-leading trade secrets, plans, and methods are leaked or intercepted.
 Or a scenario whereby an Industry 4.0 system experiences end to end downtime.
 Or finally, a situation involving a ransomware attack in IIoT.
 These would be expensive to recover from.
-Investment into Industry 4.0 security is necessary.
+These examples showcase how investment into Industry 4.0 security is necessary.

-### Data Security as a Standard and Solutions for Massive Heterogeneous Data
+#### Data Security as a Standard and Solutions for Massive Heterogeneous Data
-Industry 4.0 systems, generate colossal heterogeneous data any given moment.
-Data management and storage may elevate the measure of vulnerability and risk.
+Industry 4.0 systems, generate colossal heterogeneous data at any given moment.
+Data management and storage may increase the measure of vulnerability and risk.
 Organizing all this information requires the data to be secure first.
 There has to be a solid data security plan and there is an efficient solution to this challenge.
 Definition and development of secure data protocols is key.
-These protocols would allow interpretation, processing, and organization of data.
+These protocols would allow interpretation, processing, and organization of the data.

-### Standard Security Solutions
+#### Standard Security Solutions
 Use of simple, well-known solutions may reduce chances of breaches.
 This is applicable in specific use cases.
 As with standard IT systems, access authentication, access control and key management.
 A few common information security measures come to mind.
 The use of application protection, anti-malware and antivirus are examples.
 One can track network usage, traffic, and logs and put in place network segmentation.
-Security training of personnel is a valid solution
+Security training of personnel is a valid solution as well.

 Patching systems is also an option.
 This may prove useful to ensure industrial systems are up to date and secure.
 Additionally, regular system audits and frequent penetration testing are worthy measures.

-### Industry 4.0 Security Policy and Strategy
-Policy and strategy are key tools in the fight to actualize Industry 4.0's full potential.
-These are measures undertaken to ensure the security of Industry 4.0 organizations.
-They include reaction and response to cyber-attacks and cyber threats.
-Standardization across various Industry 4.0 stakeholders will allow for homogeneous response strategies.
-This also births a unanimous mindset towards an effective architecture and implementation.

-### Research Efforts
+#### Research Efforts
 The integration of these emerging technologies has brought rapid changes to industries.
 The changes have brought about huge technological, social, and economic impact.
 This means that we need more extensive research.
 Research can drive development of improved system architectures.
 It may help uphold transparency and trust through the value chain.
 This should be achieved without compromising the principles of security.

 ### Final Note
 Industry 4.0 has the potential to be the undisputed fourth industrial revolution.
-Yet, there is some way to go before it lives up to its full potential and application.
+Yet, there is some distance to go before it lives up to its full potential and application.
 Managing or solving the discussed challenges is key to the longevity of Industry 4.0.

 We should not underestimate the need for further research.
 It would go a long way to understand how to design Industry 4.0 infrastructure.
 Research would also boost efforts to execute, secure, and deploy effective infrastructure.
 Standardized policies and reworked cybersecurity frameworks that can accommodate Industry 4.0 systems from end to end need to be set in place for the success of this initiative.